RESEARCH STARTER

 Members of resident minority groups in the United States are often disadvantaged compared to majority groups, facing higher rates of poverty and unemployment, achieving lower levels of education, and lacking political representation.
 These groups, much like immigrant groups, are frequently made up of ethnic and racial minorities.
 However, compared with resident minority groups, immigrants have numerous advantages and often become successful, productive members of a society.

-One of the primary advantages that many immigrants have is that most people who immigrate to a new country typically do so by choice and therefore arrive already motivated to succeed.
+One of the primary advantages that many immigrants have is that most people who immigrate to a new country typically do so by choice, and therefore arrive already motivated to succeed.
 Another advantage is that they often have the resources needed to relocate to a new country.
 National immigration services typically work at keeping out low-skilled and poorly educated immigrants.

-A third advantage is that immigrants to the United States tend to believe in the “melting pot” ideal and want to join the mainstream society and learn the new language.
+A third advantage is that immigrants to the United States tend to believe in the “melting pot” ideal and want to join the mainstream society and learn the new language and culture.
 To become citizens of the United States, for example, immigrants must speak, read, and write English and pass an examination on US history and government.
 Therefore, although immigrants may start on the lowest rungs of the economic ladder, they often move up more quickly than members of marginalized resident minorities.
 Studies have shown that immigrants who later acquire US citizenship will, on average, earn more than native-born Americans, divorce at lower rates, and be less likely to fall into poverty.
 In the United States, this phenomenon is more pronounced in the Midwest and South compared to the coastal United States.
 Higher levels of social capital among immigrant communities is thought to contribute to the immigrant advantage compared to native-born Americans in certain parts of the country.

 A 2022 study in Demography suggested that immigrants enjoyed a natural survival advantage over the native-born in the United States.
 This attribute was not confined to a single ethnic group, gender, or the era when the person immigrated to the United States.
-Despite typically immigrating from a lower socio-economic status, foreign-born people were observed to be in better condition in terms of obesity, diet, and smoking habits.
+Despite typically emigrating from a lower socio-economic status, foreign-born people were observed to be in better condition in terms of obesity, diet, and smoking habits.
 Also, they had been subjected to fewer mental health traumas from negative episodes such as discrimination.
 Immigrants may also have lived in areas with less environmental contamination.
 Data also suggested that this health advantage was stable and long-lasting.

 Bibliography